Showing top 0 results 0 results found

 The assistant wasn’t only trained to complete specific tasks.
 Its creators turned its weakness into an advantage that allowed to strengthen the bot’s personality, making it a likable conversationalist.

 Your bot can be funny and beautiful, but if you use it to handle customer service tasks, it must be reliable.
 This crucial feature can be achieved by well-designed (and tested!) scenarios, clear flows that always let a user go back to start and begin another conversation path, and proper personal appeal.

 User reliance is crucial, especially when your bot accepts orders from customers or assists them throughout the checkout.
 The more trustworthy and consistent your bot is, the more likely website visitors will follow its guidance and complete the task you want them to finish.

 8. Be transparent

 Jack Nicholson once said that you should only lie to two people in your life; your girlfriend and the police.
-Although it’s just a funny quote that should be taken with a grain of salt, it fits perfectly to this paragraph.
+Although it’s just a funny quote that should be taken with a grain of salt, it fits perfectly into this paragraph.
 If you want your customers to take your bot seriously, you should never pretend that it’s a human.

-Transparency influences customer loyalty, and many studies have confirmed it.
+Transparency influences customer loyalty and many studies have confirmed it.
 What’s more, the Government of California has already banned companies from pretending that their bots are human (PCMag) and impose penalties on companies that don’t obey that law.

 The better option is to transfer users to human agents.
 If you use ChatBot, you can easily do that using a LiveChat or Messenger integration.